astoeckel/pydwdapi/README.md

 ### Step 3: Interpolation
 The individual modalities are interpolated for the given coordinate triple using the SciPy radial basis function interpolator.
-A non-euclidean norm is used to make sure that a spherical distance is used for the station-to-station distance.
+A non-euclidean norm is used to make sure that a geodesic distance is used for the station-to-station distance.

 Furthermore a higher weight is used for altitudinal differences, as these have a potentially higher impact on weather data.
 E.g. data from the Zugspitze would